Code of conduct international student

-The Rules and Regulations, which also can be found on this website, are an integral part of the Code of Conduct.
+The Rules and regulations, which also can be found on this website, are an integral part of the Code of conduct.
 In this document the competences of the National Commission are specified and it also contains provisions for the complaints procedure.
-You can view the Code of Conduct and the Rules and Regulations here:

-In the video below it is explained what the Code of Conduct in general means.
+The video below explains what the Code of Conduct in general means.

 In this video the complaint procedure is explained step by step.
 It describes who can lodge a complaint at the National Commission, when they can do so and why they would.